top of page

 Frequently Asked Questions...

-- Integrative Therapy – Combining approaches tailored to you as a whole person
+My practice is Integrative – Combining approaches tailored to you as a whole person:

 - Person-Centered – A humanistic, empathetic approach focused on your inner strengths

-- CBT & Mindfulness-based Approaches – Practical tools for managing thoughts, emotions, and building awareness
+- CBT and Mindfulness-based Approaches – Practical and cognitive tools for managing thoughts, emotions, and somatic practices to build body awareness and safety

 - Internal Family Systems, Transactional Analysis, Trauma-Informed Mindfulness – Supporting deeper internal exploration and healing